 Progression in learning

-In early stages, one might notice poor coordination after the event.
+In early stages, a student might notice poor coordination after the event.
 Intervention is too late!
 With progresses, one starts to notice during the action the moment one is misusing oneself.
 At the time of recognition, there is the critical choice to make.
-To continue on familiar terms, or to engage a different process, like the Alexander Teacher proposes.
+To continue on familiar terms, or to engage a different process, such as the one Alexander Technique proposes.

-With future refinement, one becomes able to identify the moment before misuse happens.
+With further refinement, students may become able to identify the moment before misuse happens.
 Being able to intervene preventatively means that the old neurological pathways are no longer taken, and it becomes easier to choose the improved manner of action.

-Eventually, the process of inhibiting the old pattern and directing for the new one becomes so fulfilling, that one may use it when the potential for misuse is not even on the radar.
-At this level, there is nothing to notice and correct, practice is maintaining and improving ease and performance without need for unwanted sensation to initiate the process.
+Eventually, the process of inhibiting the old pattern and directing for the new one becomes so fulfilling, that we may use it when the potential for misuse is not even on the radar.
+At this level, where there is nothing to notice and correct, the practice is maintaining and improving ease and performance - without need for unwanted sensation to initiate the process.

-That is the ideal which we are orienting ourselves towards right from the time of being the frustrated novice.
+This is the ideal which we are orienting ourselves towards, right from the time of the frustrated novice.
 How to progress from incompetency to mastery is the content of the lessons the student takes.
 But if the novice pupil is recognising movement as being less than ideally coordinated, then he or she has remembered something about Alexander Technique.
-This point is an opportunity to practice.
+This point is an opportunity to practise.

 Increasing potential for improvement

-The recognition of something not working is one trigger, and we can use any other event as a catalyst to improve ourselves.
-Any time one uses Alexander Technique, or has some conscious intention about coordination, is worthwhile.
-The student who finds herself wrong ‘all the time’ is at an advantage, as she has an invitation to initiate practice - ‘all the time’.
+The recognition of ‘something not working’ is one trigger.
+We could also use any other event as a catalyst to improve ourselves.
+Any time one uses Alexander Technique, or has some conscious intention about coordination, the effort is worthwhile.
+The student who finds him or herself wrong ‘all the time’ is at an advantage, as he or she has an invitation to initiate practice - ‘all the time’.

 Photo Copyright: https://www.123rf.com/profile_pxhidalgo